The Deligne-Riemann-Roch isomorphism: Introduction

-In this framework, the input $Q$ is regarded as an object of the \emph{Chern category} $\CHfrak(X)_{\QBbb}$, whose objects are rational power series in Chern classes.
-This is a graded ring category, designed to encode the formal properties of characteristic classes, and it receives a total Chern class functor from the exact category of vector bundles on $X$ with isomorphisms.
-As such, an intersection distribution may be viewed as an object acting functorially on characteristic class data acts to produce line bundles on a base scheme.
+Here $Q$ is viewed as an object of the universal \emph{Chern category} $\CHfrak(X)_{\QBbb}$, a graded ring category encoding the formal properties of Chern classes.
+Intersection distributions thus act functorially on characteristic-class data to produce line bundles on $S$.

-Most classical operations in intersection theory become isomorphisms of intersection distributions, for example the following:

-This behavior of intersection distributions allows us, in particular, to extend the intersection distributions associated with characteristic classes of vector bundles to characteristic classes of perfect complexes, such as derived direct images of vector bundles under perfect morphisms.
+Most classical identities of intersection theory continue to hold at this level, now interpreted through canonical isomorphisms: Chern classes of divisors, vanishing beyond rank, Whitney sums, and their mutual compatibilities.
+The role of $K$-theory is played by the \emph{virtual category}, viewed as a truncation of the $\infty$-groupoid associated with the $K$-theory spectrum, and the construction of the Chern category is in fact reminiscent of this perspective.
+In particular, Thomason’s machinery in \cite{ThomasonTrobaugh} allows one to extend the constructions to perfect complexes, such as derived direct images under perfect morphisms.
+This additional flexibility is essential for formulating a DRR-type statement.